-School principals and staff should use care not to allow a student's demographic or personal characteristics to bias the decision of whether to share information received about the student to every teacher of the student and to any other personnel who, in the judgment of the principal, supervises the student or for security purposes should be aware of the student's record.
-The information that.
-Upon receipt of information about an adjudication in juvenile court for an unlawful possession of a controlled substance in violation of chapter 69.50 RCW, the principal must provide is based on any written records that the principal maintains or receives from a juvenile court administrator or a law enforcement agency regarding the student.notify the student and the parent or legal guardian at least five days before sharing the information with a district staff member.
+School principals and staff should use care not to allow a student's demographic or personal characteristics to bias the decision of whether to share information received.

+Upon receipt of information about an adjudication in juvenile court for an unlawful possession of a controlled substance in violation of chapter 69.50 RCW, the principal must notify the student and the parent or legal guardian at least five days before sharing the information with a district staff member.

 If either the student or the student's parent or legal guardian objects to the proposed sharing of the information, the student, the student's parent or legal guardian, or both, may, within five business days of receiving notice from the principal, appeal the decision to share the information with staff to the superintendent of the district in accordance with procedures developed by the district.

 The superintendent shall have five business days after receiving an appeal under the above to make a written determination on the matter.
 Determinations by the superintendent under this subsection are final and not subject to further appeal.

 A principal may not share adjudication information under this subsection with a district staff member while an appeal is pending.

 3. Public Records Act.

-Any information received by a principal or school personnel district staff under this policysection is confidential exempt from disclosure under the public records act (chapter 42.56 RCW) and may not be further disseminated except as allowed by the statute for transfer of provided in RCW 28A.225.330, other statutes or case law, and the family and educational and privacy rights act of 1994 (20 U.S.C.
+Any information received by district staff under this section is exempt from disclosure under the public records act (chapter 42.56 RCW) and may not be further disseminated except as provided in RCW 28A.225.330, other statutes or case law, and the family and educational and privacy rights act of 1994 (20 U.S.C.
 Sec.
 1232g et seq.).

 4. Assignment of Student Offenders to Certain Classrooms.

 A student committing an offense under chapter 9A.36 (assault), 9A.40 (kidnapping, unlawful imprisonment, custodial interference, luring, trafficking, and coercion of involuntary servitude), 9A.46 (harassment), or 9A.48 RCW (arson, reckless burning, and malicious mischief) when the activity is directed toward the teacher, shall not be assigned to that teacher's classroom for the duration of the student's attendance at that school or any other school where the teacher is assigned.

 A student who commits an offense under chapter 9A.36 (assault), 9A.40 (kidnapping, unlawful imprisonment, custodial interference, luring, trafficking, and coercion of involuntary servitude), 9A.46 (harassment), or 9A.48 RCW (arson, reckless burning, and malicious mischief), when directed toward another student, may be removed from the classroom of the victim for the duration of the student's attendance at that school or any other school where the victim is enrolled.

 B. Notification of Threats of Violence or Harm.